CyberAngel-Create/VividPlate/replit.md

 - ✅ Mobile-optimized layout components and touch interactions
 - ✅ Install banner for "Add to Home Screen" functionality
 - ✅ PWA manifest with proper icons and metadata
+- ✅ Custom VividPlate icon implementation with all required sizes (72x72 to 512x512)
+- ✅ PWA install prompt component with user-friendly interface
+- ✅ Service worker registration in main.tsx with proper error handling
+- ✅ Updated manifest.json with VividPlate branding and theme colors

 ### Image Management
 - ✅ Automatic image compression system limiting uploads to 1MB